 For details of how properties within a “state” object are represented, see §3.34.7.

-nestedGraphTraversalId property
+stepOverEdgeCount property

-An edgeTraversal object MAY contain a property named nestedGraphTraversalId whose value is a string that equals the id property (§3.30.2) of a graphTraversal object (§3.30) within the containing result object (§3.19).
+An edgeTraversal object MAY contain a property named stepOverEdgeCount whose value is an integer specifying the number of edges a user can step over.

-This property enables a viewing experience in which the user can either step over or step into the specified graph traversal.
-If this property is present, a SARIF viewer SHOULD provide a visual cue informing the user that they have that option.
+This property is intended to enable a viewing experience in which the user can either step over or step into the traversal of a nested graph (see §3.28.5).
+Therefore, this property SHOULD be specified only on an edge that leads from a node to one of its child nodes, and its value SHOULD be the number of edges the user would need to traverse to return to the current nesting level.

-As with any graph traversal, the nested traversal SHALL start at the source node of its first edge traversal and end at the target node of its last edge traversal.
+If this property is present, a SARIF viewer SHOULD provide a visual cue informing the user that they have the option of either stepping over the edge as usual, or of skipping over the traversal of the nested graph.

-EXAMPLE: This example defines two graphs, the first connecting code locations in function A and the second connecting locations in function B. Node na3 in function A represents a call to function B.
+EXAMPLE: This example defines a graph containing two nested graphs, the first representing code locations in function A and the second representing locations in function B. Node na2 in function A represents a call to function B.

-The example also defines a traversal of the graph for function A, consisting of three edge traversals, the second of which specifies a nestedGraphTraversalId.
+The example defines a graph traversal consisting of a set of edge traversals which start at node "na1" in function A, call into function B, and ultimately return to and continue execution in function A.

-Once the user has traversed edges ea1 and ea2, the SARIF viewer informs her that she can now choose to enter the nested traversal before traversing edge ea3.
+Suppose the user executes the first edge traversal, which traverses edge ea1.
+The next edge traversal has a stepOverEdgeCount property value of 4.
+Therefore the SARIF viewer informs her that she can now choose to either step into function B by traversing edge "eab", or step over the function call by traversing 4 edges, the last of which (edge "eba") returns to function A at node "na3".

-If she chooses to enter the nested traversal, her full path through the graph will be:

-[ ea1, ea2, eb1, eb2, eb3, eb6, ea3 ]

-As a result, she will visit the following nodes, in this order:
+If she chooses to enter the nested graph, she will visit the following nodes, in this order:

-[ na1, na2, na3, nb1, nb2, nb3, nb5, nb6, na4 ]
+[ na1, na2, nb1, nb2, nb3, na3, na4 ]

-If she chooses not to enter the nested traversal, her path will be:
+If she chooses not to enter the nested graph, the traversal of the edges

-[ ea1, ea2, ea3 ]
+[ eab, eb1, eb2, eba ]

+will be collapsed into a single “step over.”
 As a result, she will visit the following nodes, in this order:

 [ na1, na2, na3, na4 ]